New Orleans Bread Pudding with Bourbon Sauce

 Tips for bread pudding

-Use an 8 x 8" baking dish (2-quart) for the pudding; you'll need a larger bowl for the hot-water bath
+- Use an 8 x 8″ baking dish (2-quart) for the pudding; you’ll need a larger dish for the hot-water bath (bain marie)

-The sauce cooks for about 10-minutes on low heat.
-This is because, if you add the sugar/egg mixture to hot butter, the egg will cook so, you have to work on super-low heat and work in increments.
+- The sauce cooks for about 10-minutes on low heat.
+You have to work on super-low heat and work in increments.

-After about 8-10 minutes, most of the sugar is dissolved; remove from heat and allow to cool before adding the whiskey
+- After about 8-10 minutes, most of the sugar is dissolved; remove from heat and allow to cool before adding the whiskey and vanilla extract

 To reheat the sauce, place it in a saucepan on low heat and stir until the sugars are dissolved and the whiskey sauce is smooth and warm.

-If you can't get to The Crescent City, take a few minutes to prepare this delicious homemade bread pudding (with whiskey sauce) - your guests will love it!
+If you can’t get to The Crescent City, take a few minutes to prepare this delicious bread pudding with bourbon sauce!
+Your friends and family will love this delicious dessert and it will become a family favorite in no time!

 Related recipes